 The role of Officials Coordinator is currently vacant.
 The person in this role leads in organising and recruiting volunteers and qualified officials for AAAC competitions.
 They receive significant support from the club manager and a subcommittee, with whom much of the work is shared.
 There are no specific requirements for this role, other than the desire to support the club by facilitating this essential human resource.

-While there are no current vacancies per se on the committee, the club may co-opt additional ordinary committee members throughout the year.
+Additionally, the board may co-opt additional ordinary trustees throughout the year.
 If you would like to have a leadership role with the club and help guide its direction, please contact Brian at ClubManager@AberdeenAAC.co.uk.

 All positions are voluntary.

 You would be coaching at Aberdeen Sports Village, outdoor and indoor track.